ruslanmv/How-to-Sync-Hugging-Face-Spaces-with-a-GitHub-Repository/README.md

 This action will automatically check the file size of any new pull request and ensure that no files larger than 10MB are added to the repository.
 ![](assets/2024-02-15-12-43-51.png)

+For more custom syncs on Hugging Face visit the original source from [here](https://huggingface.co/docs/hub/en/spaces-github-actions).

 ## Conclusion: